Last updated on July 11th, 2022 at 12:44 pm

 The “Unhappy” Years

 Truth be told, there were years of my life when I was out there accomplishing whatever it was I set out to do, as a born overachiever, but I was not particularly happy.
 I was a total overachieving student, excelling in everything, as a child and adolescent, and was born into a wonderful family with extraordinarily loving parents.
 Yet what I remember most about those years is being filled with self-doubt and anxiety, plagued by a vague but inescapable neurosis and undefined and constant self-loathing.

 I went through some traumatic incidents in my early 20s that would continue to haunt me for years, and remained “happy on the surface,” achieving and smiling.
 Yet I was still filled with anxiety, sometimes with dread, and suffered panic attacks for years.

-I found spiritual teachers who taught me basic meditation techniques, breathing techniques, yoga, qigong and more to help me find some sense of inner stillness.
+I found spiritual teachers who taught me basic meditation techniques, breathing techniques, yoga, qigong, and more to help me find some sense of inner stillness.
 I went away on silent retreats.
-I faced the world only after meditating in the mornings, and spent time regularly in downward-facing dog.
+I faced the world only after meditating in the mornings and spent time regularly in a downward-facing dog.

 Life was changing, from the inside out.
 There were years when I may not have accomplished as much, externally, as I was used to achieving, yet the joy levels were constantly spiraling higher.
 I was learning to be happy, and learning to love my life.

 For me, meditation, aerobic exercise, weight training, and dancing are practices and routines that continue to keep me feeling healthy, fit, happy, peaceful, and inspired.
 These practices absolutely contribute to my happiness.

 And, I regularly take action steps to achieve my current dreams of completing my first book, Burning Down the House, and building my life coaching business.